 “Everything we allege in this investigation proves history does indeed repeat itself,” FBI Assistant Director-in-Charge Driscoll stated.
 “The underbelly of the crime families in New York City is alive and well.
 These soldiers, consiglieres, under bosses, and bosses are obviously not students of history, and don't seem to comprehend that we're going to catch them.
 Regardless of how many times they fill the void we create in their ranks, our FBI Organized Crime Task Force, and our law enforcement partners, are positioned to take them out again, and again.”

-Check out the Colombo crime family section on Gangsters Inc. for more stories.
+- Back to the Colombo crime family section on Gangsters Inc.

 Copyright © Gangsters Inc.